 Now: ADHD Success Training, For Couples And Professionals

-Right now, I’m taking it to the people.
-That is, launching online training for people with ADHD, their partners and other loved ones, and treating professionals.
+Right now, I’m taking it directly to the people.
+That is, offering online training for people with ADHD, their partners and other loved ones, and treating professionals.
 The site is called ADHD Success Training.